 Plaintiff alleges that the 14D-9 misled stockholders concerning existing activist stockholder pressure facing the Company at the time of the October 15, 2015 Board meeting, when the directors decided to form the Strategic Transaction Committee.
-The 14D-9 states that the Board decided to form the Committee in order "to enhance efficiency in light of the fact that TFM could become the subject of shareholder pressure and communications and potentially additional unsolicited acquisition proposals in light of TFM's recent stock performance."52 It fails to mention that the Company had already become subject to stockholder pressure and that the Board considered that fact when deciding to form the Committee.
+The 14D-9 states that the Board decided to form the Committee in order "to enhance efficiency in light of the fact that TFM could become the subject of shareholder pressure and communications and potentially additional unsolicited acquisition proposals in light of TFM's recent stock performance."
+It fails to mention that the Company had already become subject to stockholder pressure and that the Board considered that fact when deciding to form the Committee.
 According to the minutes of the October 15 meeting, the Board discussed "that there had been a significant amount of shareholder outreach recently regarding the strategic direction of the Corporation in light of the Corporation's performance and the trends facing the industry."
-In particular, the directors addressed a letter dated October 8, 2015, from activist investor Neuberger Berman LLC, which owned 3.4% of the Company's shares.
-The letter listed grievances with The Fresh Market's performance and proclaimed that "urgent action is necessary to restore credibility and
+In particular, the directors addressed a letter dated October 8, 2015, from activist investor Neuberger Berman LLC, which owned

-&lt;sup>52 14D-9, supra note 6, at 18 (A76) (emphasis added).
+52 14D-9, supra note 6, at 18 (A76) (emphasis added).

-&lt;sup>53 Oct.
+53 Oct.
 15, 2015 Minutes, supra note 23, at A32 (emphasis added).